machouinard/powerpress-posts-from-mysql/readme.txt

 * Added check to ensure BluBrry PowerPress is installed and activated
 * More CSS and HTML changes in an attempt to pretty this thing up a bit
-* Added a link to the settings page from installed plugins page
 * Changed code to allow for localization
 * Used Google Translate to create .mo files for:
 * French